 Whatever your holiday season looks like this year, and whatever is going on in your life, I hope you can take away some helpful tips from this article, about how you can stay merry and mindful in your business, your career and in your life in general.

-Over this (often) quiet time in our business, it's also the time of the Winter Solstice, on Dec 21st.
+During either this quiet or busy time, remember that it's also the time of the Winter Solstice, on Dec 21st.
 The solstice means "the sun standing still" in Latin.
 It's the shortest day of the year and the start of the Winter season.
 In Astrology, the sun symbolizes our soul, so this is a perfect time for us to move into and honor this stillness within ourselves and within our businesses, reflecting on the past year, and creating intentions for the year ahead.